 "I'm excited about the chapter's most recent leadership," said lifetime member John Renwick.
 "It seems revitalized in the last couple of years.
 Lots of younger people have joined, and they have good new ideas."

-This history is assembled through the work of Paul Liedl, Rosemary Frank, Gil Leiter, Tom Gibbons, Bill Schanks, Betty Seitzer, Bob Waldron, Ian Edhlund, Marlon Gunderson, Leif Erickson, Bob Collins, Al Amsden, and John and Eleanor Renwick.
+This history is assembled through the work of Paul Liedl, Rosemary Frank, Gil Leiter, Tom Gibbons, Bill Schanks, Bettie Seitzer, Bob Waldron, Ian Edhlund, Marlon Gunderson, Leif Erickson, Bob Collins, Al Amsden, and John and Eleanor Renwick.